Canada–Saudi Arabia relations

-Relations between the two have gradually soured after a diplomatic row which was sparked by the Government of Canada's call for the immediate release of blogger Raif Badawi and his sister Samar via Twitter on 5 August 2018 over human rights concerns.
-In response, Saudi Arabia accused Canada of interfering in its internal affairs and expelled the Canadian ambassador to Saudi Arabia in Riyadh, declaring him persona non grata and giving him 48 hours to leave the country.
-It also recalled its own ambassador from Ottawa, suspended all new trade (except oil sales), terminated all Saudia services to Toronto and cancelled scholarships for thousands of Saudi students in Canada.
+Since 2018, bilateral relations have gradually soured since a high-profile diplomatic spat began over the Canadian government's public condemnation of the Saudi government's human rights abuses.
+Canada had called for the immediate release of Saudi activist Raif Badawi and his sister Samar Badawi on 5 August 2018 after they were arrested by Saudi authorities on varying charges.
+In response, the Canadian government was accused of interfering in Saudi Arabia's internal affairs; the Canadian ambassador in Riyadh was declared persona non grata and expelled from the country, having been given 48 hours to leave.
+The Saudi ambassador in Ottawa was also recalled, and the Saudi government suspended all new trade (excluding oil sales) with Canada, terminated all flights and services of Saudia to Toronto, and cancelled the scholarships of thousands of Saudi students in Canada.

 History

+Human rights abuses

 In April 2000, Canadian Prime Minister Jean Chrétien made a state visit to Saudi Arabia.
 In the same year, Canadian William Sampson was arrested by the Saudi government for complicity in a suicide bombing in Riyadh, while maintaining his innocence.
 He was imprisoned and later criticized the Canadian government for not coming to his aid.
 He was freed by British intervention after being imprisoned for two years.

 Since 2006, a Canadian citizen Nathalie Morin is stuck in Saudi Arabia with an abusive husband, fighting to go back to Canada along with her four children.
-With the on-going escalated tensions between Saudi Arabia and Canada, the future of Morin remains unclear.
+With the ongoing escalated tensions between Saudi Arabia and Canada, the future of Morin remains unclear.
 According to Morin's mother Johanne Durocher, Morin is cut off from the world, locked in an apartment in Dammam, victim of physical, psychological and sexual violence from her spouse.
 Durocher has not had any contact with her daughter or grandchildren since August 2018.

 In March 2008, Canadian citizen Mohamed Kohail was sentenced to death in Saudi Arabia over the killing of a 19-year old.
 His death sentence was revoked in 2010, and he was released in December 2012.
 During Kohail's imprisonment, several Canadian diplomats visited Saudi Arabia on Kohail's behalf.